-Uluwatu Beaches are rated as some of the BEST beaches in all of Bali!
-The Bukit Peninsula in Bali’s south not only boasts magnificent beaches but also rugged limestone cliffs, world-class surf breaks, insane sunset viewpoints, clifftop bars, hipster cafes, skateboard parks, traditional temples and much more!
+The beaches in Uluwatu are rated as some of the BEST beaches in all of Bali.
+The Bukit Peninsula in Bali’s south not only boasts magnificent beaches but also features rugged limestone cliffs, world-class surf breaks, insane sunset viewpoints, clifftop bars, hipster cafes, skate parks, traditional temples, and much more!

-I have put together this Ultimate Guide of the 11 Best Uluwatu Beaches including where to find them, best times to visit and what to expect!
+I have put together this Ultimate Guide of the 11 Best Beaches In Uluwatu including where to find them, best times to visit, and what to expect at each one.

 ULUWATU BEACHES OVERVIEW

-Here is a quick overview of the 11 Best Uluwatu Beaches that you will find in this post:
+Here is a quick overview of the 11 Best Beaches In Uluwatu that you will find in this post:

 - Suluban Beach